rockettheme/docs/Docs/phpbb/start/install.md

 The first thing you'll need to do is download either [phpBB3][phpbb3] or a RocketLauncher.
 We recommend downloading the latest version of either in order to take advantage of the most recent features available in the platform.

 You can either keep the zip file compressed and upload it directly to your server via FTP.
 Once this is done, you can uncompress the file and move the resulting folder's contents to the directory you wish your phpBB3 site to run from.
-Doing it this way reduces the chance for file corruption during transfer as you're moving a single file from your local machine to the host.
+Doing it this way reduces the chance for file corruption during transfer as you are moving a single file from your local machine to the host.

 If your hosting provider does not allow you to uncompress zip files on the server, you can do so locally and move the contents of the resulting folder directly to the directory you want phpBB3 to run from.